 1. Create and set up a Kialo Edu discussion

 Start by creating a Kialo Edu discussion and sharing it with your students.
 You can set the essay question as the name of the discussion, and add the essay’s thesis statement as the thesis.
-Check out this guide of planning essays in a Kialo discussion as a model of how you can set this up.
+Check out this guide for planning essays in a Kialo discussion as a model of how you can set this up.

 Optionally, you can add a set of top-level claims for your students, or you can have them come up with all the arguments!